 Preparing your Dog’s Sleeping Environment

-Camping can be a really fun experience for both you and your dog, but if you’re not comfortable where you’re sleeping, you’re likely to sleep badly and the same goes for your dog.
+Camping can be a really fun experience for both you and your dog, but if you’re not comfortable where you’re sleeping, you’re likely to sleep badly.
+The same goes for your dog.

 If your dog isn’t used to a crate or cage, it’s not advisable to try for the first time on your first camping trip.
 Spend some time at home getting him used to it before taking him and the crate away with you.